vector-of-bool/bpt/docs/guide/cli/repo.rst

 .. option:: --name <name>

-  :required: Specify the name of the new repostiory.
+  :required: Specify the name of the new repository.
 This can be any free-form
       string.
 It is recommended to use the domain name (and possible URL path) at which the repository is intended to be accessed.
 This string is not usually seen in the |bpt| user interface.